philwonski/TW5-Platform.sh-Dashboard/README.md

 ## To-Do & Notes

-1. Change init workflow for initial deploy (3.2.1 under _YAML Details_ above).
+1. Change init workflow for initial deploy of tiddlywiki with `tiddlywiki --init` (3.2.1 under _YAML Details_ above).

 2. Tweak shell commands (3.2.2 under _YAML Details_), since json object has lots of nesting and may not always be valid json.

 3. Try different CI/CD workflows and redeploy + restarts...
 Note that the node_modules / package.json is a little large now because I also tried to get pm2 working to do restarts, but haven't succeeded yet.
 This is also why there are random little shell scripts in the repo, I'm still experimenting.

-4. Once the hooks are perfected, upgrade the plan so I can add hooks to other apps and see their data displayed in the dashboard.
+4. Upgrade the plan so I can add hooks to other apps and see their data displayed in the dashboard.

-5. Figure out how to get the *Routes* environment variable object and include it in the dash.
-This is tricky for the TW node app itself since the storage is not writeable once the Routes are available to be recorded in `post_deploy` hooks... in theory it may be easier to get Routes when using multiple apps, if you redeploy the dashboard every time you deploy another app... still thinking about this...
+5. Figure out how to get the *Routes* environment variable object and include it in the dashboard.
+This is tricky for the TW node app itself, since the storage is not writeable once the Routes are available to be recorded in `post_deploy` hooks... in theory it may be easier to get Routes when using multiple apps, if you redeploy the dashboard app every time you deploy another app... still thinking about this...

 ## Bonus

 1. Since you can add a db with just one line in a YAML file, it would be cool to **run a database alongside this** and use a tiddlywiki plugin that works with a db.

-2. You can **run an express server** on platform.sh, so like with the db, you can probably do some interesting stuff defining endpoints and whatnot, defining everything with just YAML and some shell scripts.
+2. You can **run an express server** on platform.sh, so like with the db, you can probably do some interesting stuff defining endpoints and whatnot, making everything  happen with just YAML and some shell scripts.